weatherxm-network/weatherxm-network.github.io/docs/association-financials.md

 # WeatherXM Network Association Financials

-This page describes the allocation of the WeatherXM Network Association funds.
+This section describes the allocation of the WeatherXM Network Association funds.

 ## Station Rewards